sathyashreekv/visual_knn/README.md

 ## 📌 Introduction

 This is a simple **K-Nearest Neighbors (KNN) Classifier** built using **Streamlit**.
-The app allows users to upload a dataset, select features and a target variable, train the KNN model, and view the classification accuracy along with visualizations.
+The app allows users to upload a dataset, select features and a target variable, train the KNN model, and view the classification accuracy.

 ## 🚀 Features